ourownstory/gym_ev_charging/README.md

 For example use of this interface and suitable reinforcement learning experiment wrappers, see repository controller_ev_charging. https://github.com/ourownstory/controller_ev_charging

-For accademic use, see publication.pdf.
+For accademic use, see report.pdf.

 basic documentation to be added.